-Social media marketers make between $33,000 and $78,000, with the median salary being $50,000.
+Social media marketers make between $37,000 and $86,000.

-Conversion Rate Optimization (CRO) Specialist
+11. Conversion Rate Optimization (CRO) Specialist

 The skills and qualifications required of CRO specialists include experience auditing and creating digital content, ability to A/B test and measure content impact, and proficiency in online content platforms and analysis tools.

-CRO specialists make between $32,000 and $130,000, with the median salary being $64,000.
+CRO specialists make between $30,000 and $96,000.

 The skills and qualifications required of product marketers include excellent verbal and written communication skills, collaborative working style, prior experience strategizing and analyzing marketing campaigns, and competitive intelligence skills.

-Product marketers make between $55,000 and $120,000, with the median salary being $86,000.
+Product marketers make between $64,000 and $134,000.

-The responsibilities of an event marketer/manager include organizing and promoting events, creating messaging, designing and organizing marketing campaigns, connecting with audience members, and managing a team of marketers.]
+The responsibilities of an event marketer/manager include organizing and promoting events, creating messaging, designing and organizing marketing campaigns, connecting with audience members, and managing a team of marketers.

 The skills and qualifications required of event marketers/managers include excellent digital and written communication skills, willingness to work under pressure and on deadlines, and high-level negotiation and organizational skills.

-Event marketers make between $35,000 and $72,000 with the median salary being $50,000.
+Event marketers make between $40,000 and $82,000.

-The responsibilities of a marketing analyst include using data to influence campaign impact, allocate funds, determine how to design and optimize a website, set the prices of products and services, and more.
+Using data to influence campaign impact, allocate funds, determine how to design and optimize a website, set the prices of products and services, and more.

 The skills and qualifications required of a marketing analyst include data analysis and management, fluency with programs like Microsoft Excel, SPSS Statistics, and SAS, and knowledge and experience with trends in big data.

-Marketing analysts make between $39,000 and $76,000, with the median salary being $53,000.
+Marketing analysts make between $43,000 and $80,000.

-With ever-changing trends and ever-changing consumers, marketers must be at the top of their game when applying to and thriving within their roles.
+With ever-changing trends and consumers, marketers must be at the top of their game when applying to and thriving within their roles.
 Next, we’ll dive into how to find, apply for, and get a marketing job in your chosen field.

-Getting a marketing job might be complicated, but it’s not impossible.
+Getting a marketing job might feel complicated, but it’s not impossible.
 There are a few things you can do to ensure you’re applying for the right jobs and promoting the best version of yourself in the process.